-Larantuka, the capital (ibu kota) is a small town surrounded by mountains (Ile Mandiri) and facing the island of Adonara which is at the nearest point only 800 meters away.
+Capital (ibu kota) Larantuka is a small town surrounded by mountains (Ile Mandiri) and facing the island of Adonara which is at the nearest point only 700 meters away.
 The road along the coast between Larantuka and Nobo is very scenic with views on het islands of Konga, Solor and Adonara.
 Take your time and stop frequently to enjoy the beauty of this part of Flores seldom visited (which is a shame).

 Must sees in town are the katedral Rheina Rosari, kapela Tuan Ana and kapela Tuan Ma.

-Also worth a visit is the almost cosy catholic graveyard, and the large fishingboats just offshore the black beach, both a few kilometers south of Larantuka on the road to Maumere.
+Also worth a visit is the almost cosy catholic graveyard, and the large tunaboats just offshore the black beach, both a few kilometers south of Larantuka on the road to Maumere.
 The market is in the centre at the seaside, next to the local shoppingcentre.
-Except for a few warung (Padang and Javanese) after 8 pm Larantuka is quiet and empty.
+Except for quite a few warung (Padang and Javanese) , the pasar malam kuliner and a few modern resto's in the eastern part of the town after 9 pm Larantuka is quiet and empty.

 There are not so many hotels in Larantuka.
-Asa on the way to the airport is the best and often fully booked.
+Asa Hotel on the way to the airport is the best in town has a pool and often fully booked.
+Also Larantuka Beach Apartments is a good option when you like a homestay rather than a bigger hotel.
+They also provide a boat charter for snorkling near Wureh on Adonara.
 The week before Easter every bed in Larantuka is booked, so make reservations in advance (the year before, see also info above!)

-In the towncentre of Larantuka are a few warung padang and Jawa eateries.
+In the towncentre of Larantuka and in particular on the mainroad are warung padang and Jawa eateries.
 Bu Warno has a kaki lima in front of the shoppingcentre.
 Take

 Along the Trans Flores Road you will only find very few small shops with some drinks and snacks and coffee.

-Diaz Laundry has a one day laundryservice (from May to October when there is enough sunshine) for Rp 10.000 per kilo (including ironing).
-Otherwise you need to wat for an extra
+Diaz Laundry has a one day laundryservice (from May to October when there is enough sunshine) for Rp 10.000 per kilo (including ironing; price november 2019).
+Otherwise you need to wait

-Connection with Kupang, 30 minutes with Nam Air/TransNusa and Wings.
+Connection with Kupang, 30 minutes with Wings Air.
 Around Christmas/New Year and Easter there are additional flights.

-Note: it is not advisable to book tickets far in advance (except the special periodes) as promo tickets are not yet available and timetables, routes and airlines often change.
+Note: it is not advisable to book tickets far in advance (except the special periods) as promo tickets are not yet available and timetables, routes and airlines often change.